pantheon-systems/quicksilver-examples/circle_retry/README.md

 - Add a Quicksilver operation to your `pantheon.yml` to fire the script a deploy.
 - Test a deploy out!

 Optionally, you may want to use the `terminus workflows watch` command to get immediate debugging feedback.
 You may also want to customize your notifications further.
-The [Slack API](https://api.slack.com/incoming-webhooks) documentation has more on your options.
+The [Circle CI REST API](https://circleci.com/docs/api) documentation has more on your options.

 ### Example `pantheon.yml` ###